opensemanticworld/osw-ansible/README.md

     git clone https://github.com/OpenSemanticWorld/osw-ansible.git
     ```

-2. To configure the OSW deployment, copy the [inventory.example.yml](inventory.example.yml) file to `inventory.yml` in root directory and edit the variables.
+2. To configure the OSW deployment, copy the [inventory.example.yml](inventory.example.yml) file to `inventory.yml` in root directory and edit the variables to match your own configuration.
+Please note that the `inventory.yml` file gets ignored by git to prevent sensitive data from being pushed to the repository and is only available locally.

     ```bash
     cd osw-ansible; cp -f inventory.example.yml inventory.yml